-This means that a single dose of valacyclovir, after conversion into acyclovir by your body, will reduce in concentration every 2.5 to 3.3 hours, staying in your system for a total of about 22 to 25 hours before it’s completely excreted.
+This means that a single dose of valacyclovir, after conversion into acyclovir by your body, will reduce in concentration every 2.5 hours to 3.3 hours.

 Like most antiviral medication, valacyclovir generally isn’t designed to be used as a “one off” treatment for HSV-1 or HSV-2.
 Instead, most dosage protocols recommend using valacyclovir over the course of several days (often as long as one week) to control a herpes outbreak.

 Dosage guidelines for valacyclovir can vary based on the symptoms you’re treating.
 Generally, valacyclovir usage periods and dosages are more conservative for cold sores and chickenpox than for an initial herpes simplex virus infection.